avaj0hnson/petal-timer/README.md

 - ⏱ **Workday-Based Pomodoro Flow**: Aligns with a standard 8–5 schedule.
 - 🛠 **Customizable Sessions**: Set your own preferred hours and breaks.
+- ✅ **Task List Integration**: Jot down and check off tasks for each session.
 - 📊 **Live Progress Tracker**: See your daily productivity unfold.
 - 🌸 **Badges & Confetti**: Earn adorable rewards for every session.
 - 🔔 **Sound Alerts**: Gentle reminders to switch between focus and rest.